DrJLabs/shop-pbs/docs/wholesale-conversion/storefront-wholesale-tasklist.md

 ## 1A Plan the structure and remove retail elements

 - [ ] Identify all current home page sections (hero banner, product grid, promotional features, newsletter form, footer).
-- Current state: Home opens with hero (Tennessee outline + Dr Js logo overlay, tagline, two CTAs).
+- Current state: Home opens with the topo hero (hero images, tagline, two CTAs).
+The logo banner is disabled.
 Below: brand story, USPs, and process teaser sections.
 Newsletter (“SUBSCRIBE TO OUR EMAILS”) and the standard four-column footer remain.

 ## 1B Disable or delete retail product grid elements